Skip to main content

 • Some values defined in the inventory are not allowed to change after the first installation.
 These are documented in the Inventory Customization Guide.

-• The ansible playbook will not uninstall components to avoid unintended data loss, because of configuration errors.
+• The Ansible playbook will not uninstall components to avoid unintended data loss, because of configuration errors.
 Component deletion and data deletion must be done manually.

 Partly execution